private-compute-infra-toolkit/hats/kokoro/README.md

   * Includes some meta info, like BCID, contact, GCP project (ps-hats-playground)
 * ACLs
   * Under [google3/devtools/kokoro/config/data](http://google3/devtools/kokoro/config/data)
+    * For CL's: First get a team LGTM, then request review from `kokoro-reviews`.
+    * May also require a `REASON=` in the description.
   * [pool\_resource\_acl](http://google3/devtools/kokoro/config/data/pool_resource_acl.gcl) defines the default pool
   * [git\_on\_borg\_resource\_acl.gcl](http://google3/devtools/kokoro/config/data/git_on_borg_resource_acl.gcl)
+    * Determines what repos Kokoro is allowed to access
-    * Points to `rpc://privacysandbox`
+    * Points to `rpc://privacysandbox", so can work on any sub-repo
-    * Note: supports any sub-repo, but currently only set up for hats.
-    * Also disables submodules, as they are not neeeded for building
+    * Also includes sub-modules and similar that are needed.
   * [gfile\_resource\_acl.gcl](http://google3/devtools/kokoro/config/data/gfile_resource_acl.gcl)
     * Gfile resources that Kokoro can grab, see [go/kokoro-gfile-inputs](http://go/kokoro-gfile-inputs)
+    * Was for x20 Bazel, to be deprecated.
 * Job definition
   * Under [google3/devtools/kokoro/config/prod/privacy-sandbox/hats](http://google3/devtools/kokoro/config/prod/privacy-sandbox/hats)
     * For Hats team projects